Milan-98/Tic-Tac-Toe-Game/README.md

 ## Live Demo

-Check out the [live demo](https://tic-tac-toe-digital.netlify.app/) of this project.
+Check out the [live demo is not working currently](https://tic-tac-toe-digital.netlify.app/) of this project.

 date 13 april 2023 day 122 of webDev